The Robot is an execution agent, meaning that you have to provide it with the automation projects you want it to run.

 - Makes an open file request to the Robot Service.

-- The Robot Service enables access to requested workflow files only for slaves that were created by the Robot Service.
+- The Robot Service enables access to requested workflow files only for executors that were created by the Robot Service.

 - The Robot Service does not allow other user processes to obtain access to a protected workflow file.